ShreYyy20/MajorProject/README.md

     ```bash
     pip install -r requirements.txt
     ```
+    > Recommendation: Consider using a virtual environment for better package management.

 3. **Download NLTK resources:**
     The application uses NLTK's stopwords and lemmatizer.
 Run the following in a Python shell to download the necessary resources: